1. Be on the Level

 3. Texture, Porosity and Density

-The last step before formulation is to determine your clients texture, porosity and density.
-If your client has a lot of thick, course hair, then you will need to mix the appropriate amount of color.
+The last step before formulation is to determine your client's texture, porosity and density.
+If your client has a lot of thick, corse hair, then you will need to mix the appropriate amount of color.

--Note that course hair can be more difficult to penetrate and in some cases a higher volume of developer is required to open the cuticle.
+-Note that corse hair can be more difficult to penetrate and in some cases a higher volume of developer is required to open the cuticle.

 Mix enough color, but not too much (all of that wasted color adds up in dollars!) and make sure that once you start applying the color you have everything you need.